Dreaming about the future of your church and ministry? Wondering what God might do through you and your congregation or team?

 Meditate and pray through these powerful verses to help build your faith and hear God’s voice of direction:

-*This article content is from a teaching segment by Dwayne Moore at the Worship Leader Intensive.
+*This article content is from teaching by Dwayne Moore at the ReIMAGINE Worship Intensive.